WE GET IT

 There are also entitlements for the direct family of a victim of a fatal accident in the workplace.
 If you have lost a loved one who was involved in a work-related accident which has resulted in a fatality, speak to one of our lawyers today about your entitlements under workers compensation and/or personal injury law.

-The Workers Independent Review Board (WIRO) cover legal fees and disbursements incurred by a Lawyer in Workers Compensation Claims however only if they are an ‘Approved Lawyer’ by WIRO.
-At Jameson Law, our Lawyers are approved by WIRO and we have made it our policy that we charge our client’s nothing for the work we do on their workers compensation claim and nothing for our disbursements.
+The Independent Review Board (IRO) previously known as Workers Independent Review Board (WIRO), cover legal fees and disbursements incurred by a Lawyer in Workers Compensation Claims however only if they are an ‘Approved Lawyer’ by IRO.
+At Jameson Law, our Lawyers are approved by IRO and we have made it our policy that we charge our client’s nothing for the work we do on their workers compensation claim and nothing for our disbursements.
 This means we run your workers compensation claim from start to end and YOU PAY NOTHING.
 There is no catch and no disclaimers!

-The Workers Compensation Act is NSW legislation meaning that the laws of other states such as Queensland, Victoria and Western Australia are different (state gov law).
+The Workers Compensation Act is NSW legislation meaning that the laws of other states such as Queensland, Victoria and Western Australia are different (State Government Law).

 What is a Workers Compensation Claim?